Smart Waste Solutions 2021 💡 – Who Are The Leading Waste Players?

-We provide regular smart recycle bin services in all bin sizes from 240 litre up to 4.5m front lift services.
-As all our services are delivered on flexible 30 day agreements – you do not need to sign long term contracts or worry about hidden roll over clauses again.
+We provide regular smart recycle bin services in all bin sizes from 240 litres up to 4.5m front lift services.
+As all our services are delivered on flexible 30-day agreements.
+You do not need to sign long term contracts or worry about hidden rollover clauses again.

-One thing we have really noticed on social media in the last year – is that more and more people are really interested in smart recycling solutions and methods to decrease plastic usage (and particularly single use plastic) – such as straws, plastic bags etc.
+One thing we have really noticed on social media in the last year is that more and more people are really interested in smart waste and recycling solutions and methods to decrease plastic usage (particularly single-use plastic) such as straws, plastic bags, etc.

-We have many ambitious smart recycling plans for Mr Waster – that will help kids be interested in smart recycling and protecting the environment – this will include computer games and cartoons with environmental themes.
-We of course would look forward to hearing your feedback on where you would like the character to be used and any good ideas.
+We have many ambitious smart recycling plans for Mr Waster that will help kids be interested in smart waste and recycling solutions and protecting the environment.
+This will include computer games, quizzes and cartoons with environmental themes.
+We, of course, would look forward to hearing your feedback on where you would like the character to be used and any good ideas.
 See our recent blog on recycling Melbourne.

-We hope that Mr Waster can boost interest in smart recycling solutions – and encourage more people to make the right choice.
-We always say – making a conscious decision to not use plastic whenever possible is extremely important – that is the true smart recycling!
+We hope that Mr Waster can boost interest in smart waste and recycling solutions and encourage more people to make the right choice.
+We always say that making a conscious decision to not use plastic whenever possible is extremely important.
+That is the true smart recycling!

-Smart waste collection: at Waster we pride ourselves on offering smart waste collection (smarter than other garbage bin companies) – in fact our tag line is “waste services for smart businesses”.
-We like to promote recycling and environmental performance in our customers as this is the best way to reduce costs and of course also help the environment.
-As any good doctor will tell you – prevention is better than cure – and the EPA promotes the same methodology.
+Smart waste collection: at Waster, we pride ourselves on offering smart waste collection and solutions (smarter than other garbage bin companies).
+In fact, our tag line is “waste services for smart businesses”.
+We like to promote recycling and environmental performance in our customers as this is the best way to reduce costs and of course, also help the environment.
+As any good doctor will tell you, prevention is better than cure.
+And, the EPA promotes the same methodology.